Samuel Scheimann: Kozakken Boys and trials

+Maccabi Haifa and Hapoel Tel Aviv

 On 3 June 2012, he signed to Maccabi Haifa for two years, with an option for two more years.
 On 27 August 2012, he made his Israeli Premier League debut in a 1–2 loss against Maccabi Tel Aviv.

 On 2 June 2015, he signed to Hapoel Tel Aviv for two years.
 In January 2017 he was released by Hapoel, following financial problems.

+Hapoel Haifa and Beitar Jerusalem

 On 12 January 2017, he signed to Hapoel Haifa for 1.5 years.

 On 11 June 2018, he signed to Hapoel Be'er Sheva for two years.
 On 5 September 2018, Scheimann released from Be'er Sheva and signed to Beitar Jerusalem for two years.

+VVV, Kiryat Shmona and Katwijk

 In June 2019 he returned to the Netherlands with VVV-Venlo.

 In January 2020 he signed for the Israeli team Hapoel Ironi Kiryat Shmona F.C.
 After playing 7 games in the team, he was released from contract in the end of the season.

 In August 2020 he signed in the Dutch team VV Katwijk of the Tweede Divisie for a free transfer.

 International career

-On 16 May 2012, Scheimann received his first call up to the Israeli national team.
+On 16 May 2012, Scheimann received his first call up to the Israel national team.
 He made his international debut later that year.